labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/create.md

 The `sealos create` command provides the following options:

-- `-c, --cluster='default'`: Specifies the name of the cluster to create but not actually run.
-Defaults to `default`.
+- `-c, --cluster='default'`: The name of the cluster to be created but not actually run.
+The default is `default`.

-- `--platform='linux/arm64/v8'`: Sets the OS/architecture/version of the image to the provided value instead of the current OS and architecture of the host (e.g., `linux/arm`).
+- `--platform='linux/arm64/v8'`: Set the operating system/architecture/version of the image to the provided value, rather than the current operating system and architecture of the host (for example, `linux/arm`).

-- `--short=false`: If true, only prints the mount path.
+- `--short=false`: If true, only print the mount path.

 Each option can be followed by an argument.

 ## Example

-For example, you can use the following command to create a cluster named `mycluster` without actually running it:
+For example, you can use the following command to create a cluster named `mycluster`, but do not actually run it:

 ```bash
 sealos create docker.io/labring/kubernetes:v1.24.0
 ```

-This command will create a working directory for a cluster with the image name `docker.io/labring/kubernetes:v1.24.0` and output the address of the cluster image, but the cluster will not be actually running.
+This command will create a cluster working directory with an image name of `docker.io/labring/kubernetes:v1.24.0` and output the address of the cluster image, but the cluster will not actually run.

-That concludes the usage guide for the `sealos create` command.
-We hope this information has been helpful to you.
-If you encounter any issues during the usage, please feel free to ask us for assistance.
+The above is the usage guide for the `sealos create` command, hope it helps.
+If you encounter any problems during use, feel free to ask us.